When learning any activity, there is a transformation that takes place as your skills improve.

 Now a CIB (Case Interview Beginner) would typically go through all four sections of the framework for every case and ask all questions listed under each section.

-This is what the person who wrote in meant by being "rigid."
+This is what the person in the success story meant by being "rigid"

 Now this isn't a bad place to start as a CIB, but you do want to move beyond this entry-level habit.
 Otherwise, you just end up being a FR (Framework Robot).